 The ideal candidate must be a high-level or native English speaker seeking experience working for a non-profit.
 S/he must possess the following qualities:

 - Strong English-language oral and written communication skills.
-Hebrew or other language at working proficiency is an asset.
+German and other languages at working proficiency is a strong asset.

 - Proficient in Microsoft applications (Word & Excel especially), database systems, social networks, and Internet research.